 I’ve heard it wryly said that selling lottery tickets is the only way a state can get poor people to pay taxes.
 That may be the case.
 But when I’m waiting in line at the Publix service desk for a book of stamps, I see people dropping $40 and $50 bucks at a time on these things!
 Then I see them outside Publix, holding a dime, thoughtfully scratching off the boxes, as though there were a strategy to it.
 What a colossal waste of money.
 Even if a ticket hits, what’s likely to happen?
 A further purchase of more tickets.
 I get that tickets are, for most people, a bit of entertainment.
 But ultimately, lottery tickets are a voluntary tax that I refuse to pay.

-Now, to be fair, I should disclose that there are plenty of things I enjoy spending money on that others quite reasonably could consider a waste of money.
+Now, to be fair, I should disclose that there are plenty of things I spend money on that others quite reasonably could consider a waste of money.
 Here are a few of them: